 No Shows (NS) & No Cards (NC)

-NS refers to those players who fail to appear for their assigned tee time without notifying the GJG office.
-NC refers to those players who fail to return their scorecards to the GJG Tournament Committee before leaving the golf course.
+No Show (NS) status is given to those players who fail to appear for their assigned tee time without notifying the GSGA Junior Tour office prior to their assigned tee time.
+No Card (NC) status is given to those players who fail to return their scorecards or speak to the GSGA staff before leaving the golf course during an event.
 In the event of either offense, a player will be notified in writing within 24 hours that they were recorded as a NS or NC at a recent event.
-If either offense occurs a second time, the player will be removed, without refund, from his/her remaining events and will be ineligible to participate in tournaments or events for the remainder of the current calendar year.
+If either offense occurs a second time, the player will be removed, without refund, from his/her remaining events and will be ineligible to participate in tournaments or events for the remainder of the current season.

 Pace of Play

 Review the GSGA Junior Tour Pace of Play Policy.